Nanbargal: Plot

 Vijay, Gopi, Salim, Beeda and Bheema are good friends and classmates.
 Priya, a rich and arrogant girl, has first quarrels with Vijay.
 Vijay first loved her, but she ridicules him and hurts him.
-When his friends try to teach a lesson to Priya, Vijay saves her and they both fall in love.
+When his friends try to teach a lesson to Priya, Vijay saves her and they fall in love.
 Priya's father, an influential businessman, is ready to break their relationship.